Yankees GM gets message from above on Cole

-STAMFORD, Conn. -- While Brian Cashman was descending the Landmark Building on Friday in preparation for a holiday celebration this weekend, the New York Yankees general manager came across a message taped to a 10th-floor window from a fan: Please sign Gerrit Cole.
+STAMFORD, Conn. -- While Brian Cashman was descending the outside of a building Friday, the New York Yankees general manager came across a message taped to a 10th-floor window from a fan: Please sign Gerrit Cole.

 "It was a great opportunity, clearly it was very public, that we met with Gerrit Cole and Strasburg while I was on the West Coast," Cashman said.
 "At least, that's who you all are aware of so far.
 Who knows who I met with?"